Jimmy Akin

-Jimmy Akin (born in 1965, Corpus Christi, Texas) is an American Catholic convert, apologist with Catholic Answers, and podcast host.
+Jimmy Akin (born 24 August 1965) is an American Catholic apologist.
+He has been working for Catholic Answers since 1993, their longest-serving staff member.

+Akin is a weekly guest on the national radio program Catholic Answers Live, and regular contributor to Catholic Answers Magazine.
+Since 2018, Akin has been the co-host of Jimmy Akin's Mysterious World, a podcast examining mysteries in the areas of the paranormal and true crime.

 Biography

-Born in 1965 in Corpus Christi, Texas, Jimmy Akin grew up in Fayetteville, Arkansas.
+Born in 1965 in Corpus Christi, Texas, Jimmy Akin grew up nominally Protestant in Fayetteville, Arkansas.
 As a child, he attended services at the local Church of Christ with his parents but became interested in the New Age movement as a teenager.
 During his time in college, Akin encountered the preaching of the televangelist Eugene "Gene" Scott and became a Christian, finding a denominational home in the conservative Presbyterian Church in America, and wanted to be a pastor or seminary professor.
+He also worked as a Pro-Life activist prior to working for Catholic Answers.

 Soon after becoming a Christian, Akin met his future wife, Renee Humphrey, who had been baptized a Catholic but held many New Age beliefs.
-Over the course of their relationship, Renee reverted to Catholicism and resumed practicing the faith.
-They were married in 1991 and Akin soon after converted to Catholicism in 1992.
-Later that year, Humphrey died of colon cancer.
+Over the course of their relationship, Humphrey reverted to Catholicism and resumed practicing the faith.
+They were married in 1988; later that year, Humphrey died of colon cancer.

+Career

+He is the senior apologist for Catholic Answers.
+While his academic training is in philosophy, he also claims to be an autodidact, who has managed to acquire an extensive background in apologetics, biblical studies, theology, liturgy, canon law, and related disciplines.

+Akin is a weekly guest on the national radio program Catholic Answers Live, a regular contributor to Catholic Answers Magazine, and a blogger and podcaster.
+His personal web site is JimmyAkin.com.

-He is a senior apologist for Catholic Answers.
-Akin defended charges that Pope John Paul II engaged in self-flagellation, writing, "Self-mortification teaches humility by making us recognize that there are things more important than our own pleasure."
-Akin said that while Chick tracts were inaccurate, he thought they brought some people to God.
+In 2010, he defended charges that Pope John Paul II engaged in self-flagellation, writing, "Self-mortification teaches humility by making us recognize that there are things more important than our own pleasure."
+In 2020, Akin said that while Chick tracts were inaccurate, he thought they brought some people to God.

-Since 2018, Akin has been the co-host (alongside Dom Bettinelli) of "Jimmy Akin's Mysterious World", a podcast examining mysteries and the paranormal from a Catholic perspective.
+Since 2018, Akin has been the co-host (alongside Dom Bettinelli) of Jimmy Akin's Mysterious World, a podcast examining mysteries in the areas of the paranormal and true crime.

-Akin debated New Testament critic Bart D. Ehrman on the historical reliability of the Gospels in March 2022.